lerenn/asyncapi-codegen/README.md

 // UnsubscribeAll will unsubscribe all channel that have subscribed to through
 // SubscribeAll or SubscribeXXX where XXX correspond to the channel name. func (ac *AppController) UnsubscribeAll()

-// Close function will clean up all resources and subscriptions left in the
-// application controller.
-This should be call right after NewAppController
-// with a `defer`
-func (ac *AppController) Close()

 // SubscribeHello will subscribe to new messages on the "hello" channel.
 // It will expect messages as specified in the AsyncAPI specification.